susanBuck/dwa15-spring2019/laravel/composer-mac.md

 ## PHP from command line check
 In addition to running PHP on a server, you can also run PHP from command line.
-Composer uses PHP from command line, so we want to first get on the same page with *which* installation of PHP command line is using in order to understand what version of PHP we're using, what modules we have available, etc.
+Composer uses PHP via the command line, so we want to first get on the same page with *which* installation of PHP our command line is using.
+Doing this will ensure we understand what version of PHP is being used and what modules we have available.

-You can see info about which php executable command line is using by running the following commands:
+You can see info about which PHP executable command line is using by running the following commands:

 ```xml
 $ which php